-- A. Critical area impacts will be mitigated for per Section 19.400.115 and the Thurston County HCP, once adopted. - B. After mitigation sequencing is applied in accordance with Section 19.400.110(A), compensatory mitigation selection for shoreline vegetation buffers shall be guided by this appendix. - C. Some projects may result in multiple types of impacts to shoreline ecological functions, each of which may require compensatory mitigation. - D. Mitigation is not required for impacts landward of the Standard Buffer.
-Applicable critical area, stormwater, and site planning buffers, setbacks, and mitigation sequencing standards shall still apply.
+- A. Impacts to critical areas and critical area buffers in shoreline jurisdictionCritical area impacts will be mitigated for per Section 19.400.115 and the Thurston County HCP (Chapter 17.40 TCC), once adopted. - B. After mitigation sequencing is applied in accordance with Section 19.400.110(A), compensatory mitigation selection for shoreline vegetation buffers shall be guided by this appendix. - C. Some projects may result in multiple types of impacts to shoreline ecological functions, each of which may require compensatory mitigation. - D. Mitigation is not required for impacts landward of the Standard Buffer.
+The requirement to achieve no net loss of ecological functions shall still apply, along with aApplicable critical area, stormwater, and site planning buffers, setbacks, and mitigation sequencing standards shall still apply.
 See Figure B.1-1.

 Figure B.1-1.
-Clearing outside of Standard Buffer
+ImpactsClearing-outside of Standard Buffer

 - E. Unless otherwise specified during the agency review process, mitigation for new or redevelopment activity shall be based on a ratio discussed in B.2 below. - F. Where a site-specific Shoreline Mitigation Plan (see Section 19.700.140) can demonstrate no net loss of shoreline ecological functions, alternate mitigation ratios may be applied. - G. Shoreline Mitigation Plans (see Section 19.700.140) shall utilize applicable information from the Thurston County Shoreline Inventory and Characterization report, as supplemented with site-specific data. - H. Mitigation planting or other mitigation options shall occur adjacent and parallel to the OHWM of the shoreline as a first preference.
 Depending on site conditions, mitigation may be allowed away from the shoreline edge, if the actions are replacing in-kind functions and would achieve greater ecological benefit.
-Where demonstrated to be feasible through mitigation sequencing, this may include mitigation on adjoining upland parcels under the same ownership as the shoreline parcel requiring mitigation. - I. Based on required mitigation and mitigation sequencing in accordance with this Program, a combination of mitigation options may be utilized to achieve no net loss of shoreline ecological functions.
+Where demonstrated to be feasible through mitigation sequencing, this may include mitigation on adjoining upland parcels under the same ownership as the shoreline parcel requiring mitigation.

+- I. Based on required mitigation and mitigation sequencing in accordance with this Program, a combination of mitigation options may be utilized to achieve no net loss of shoreline ecological functions.
 In-kind measures are typically preferred over out-of-kind measures.
 See applicable sections below for preferred order of compensatory mitigation. - J. If public access is included in the development, mitigation may be reduced by up to one half, provided all other applicable provisions are met.
 Where this option is utilized to mitigate for impacts to ecological functions, public access projects shall incorporate measures to improve and protect ecological functions to the greatest extent feasible at the project location.
 This could include placement of a conservation easement on portions of the property to adequately protect ecological functions while allowing public access.